section-engineering-education/engineering-education/content/articles/building-a-webpage-ui-with-compose-web/index.md

   - url: /engineering-education/building-a-webpage-ui-with-compose-web/hero.png
     alt: Building a Webpage UI with Compose Web Hero Image
 ---
-Compose Web has enabled accelerated development of Web UI using the stable DOM API.
-With lots of features provided like Kotlin/JS API support, built-in CSS-in-JS support, SVGs support, etc, you can now build dynamic webpages using Compose.
+Compose web has enabled accelerated development of Web UI using the stable DOM API.
+Furthermore, with lots of features like Kotlin/JS API support, built-in CSS-in-JS support, SVGs support, etc., you can now build dynamic webpages using Compose.
 <!--more-->
 This is advantageous because it can run on all browsers.